Rose Ave Bakery: A New Chapter Begins

 The Journey of Rosie Nguyen

-Rosie Nguyen, the chef and founder, has been gearing up for this transition for some time.
-The daughter of Vietnamese refugees, Nguyen spent ten years as a full-time nurse at Children’s National Medical Center.
-She honed her baking and catering skills while working at various local restaurants.
-Nguyen inaugurated her bakery at The Block Food Hall in downtown D.C. at the onset of the pandemic, marking a significant turning point.
+The chef and founder, Rosie Nguyen, had been preparing for the change for a while.
+Nguyen, the daughter of Vietnamese refugees, spent a decade working full time as a nurse at Children’s National Medical Center.
+She worked at several local restaurants, where she sharpened her skills in baking and catering.
+At the beginning of the pandemic, Nguyen opened her bakery at The Block Food Hall in downtown D.C., the beginning of a pivotal chapter.

 The Vision for the Future